GarfieldFluffJr/Terence/README.md

 # ![Terrence Picture](terrence.jpg)

 Terrence is a Python package that makes it easy to scan and analyze GitHub repositories.
-It simplifies the GitHub API and processes the repo contents into a simple flat list that can be accessed by file path.
+It simplifies the GitHub API and processes the repo contents into a simple flat dictionary that can be accessed by file path.

 ## Installation